porridgewithraisins/e2ee.js/README.md

 # Documentation for e2ee.js

-A lightweight, yet extensively featured, secure, configurable, fast, easy-to-use, zero-dependency, well-tested, WebCrypto based end-to-end encryption library for JS/TS.
+A WebCrypto based end-to-end encryption library for JS/TS.
 Works anywhere - Deno, Node, Cloudflare Workers and every modern browser.

+Development is complete.

 ## Cryptographic scheme used